BellerGroup/gliding-collective-rotation/README.md

 Uses a second-order stochastic Runge-Kutta update algorithm.
 Computation is CPU-based, with optional multithreading, and accelerated using the just-in-time compilation functionality of Numba (https://numba.pydata.org/).

+## Requirements

+The following Python packages should be installed before running

+- numpy
+- numba
+- matplotlib
+- scipy

+For example, you might set up a virtual environment like this:

+>   python3 -m venv gliding-collective-rotation-env
+>   source gliding-collective-rotation-env/bin/activate
+>   python3 -m pip install numpy numba matplotlib scipy
+>   chmod +x Chiral_parameters_script.sh

+Then you will be able to run
+>   ./Chiral_parameters_script.sh

+Works with

+- python version >= 3.6.4
+- numba version >= 0.50.1

 ## Usage

 Many options are accessible as command line flags.
 For descriptions of these, type